ibm-cloud-docs/discovery-data/analyzeapi.md

 To access the **API usage** page, open the **Projects** page, select **Data usage**, then **API usage**.

--  **Start date**: The start date of the API call monitoring period.
+-  **Start date**: The start date of the API call-monitoring period.
--  **End date**: The end date of the API call monitoring period.
+-  **End date**: The end date of the API call-monitoring period.
--  **30-day call total**: This number indicates the number of calls to the Analyze API in the 30-day time interval indicated by the **Start date** and **End date**.
-The 30-day time interval displayed is determined by calculating the consecutive time period with the highest number of API calls.
-The 30-day window will update as the time interval with the highest number of API calls changes.
+-  **30-day call total**: Number of calls to the Analyze API in the 30-day time interval that is indicated by the **Start date** and **End date**.
+The time interval is determined by calculating the consecutive time period with the highest number of API calls.
+The 30-day window updates as the time interval with the highest number of API calls changes.

-The **API usage** will not be displayed until some time after API usage monitoring begins.
-There might be a delay in displaying the final total number of the **30-day call total**, even if the 30-day period listed includes the current date.
+The **API usage** is not displayed until some time after API usage monitoring begins.
+A delay in displaying the final total number of the **30-day call total** might occur, even if the 30-day period that is listed includes the current date.
 {: note}